m20027/m20027/README.md

 </div>

 - 👋 I’m @m20027
-- 🌱 I’m currently learning electrical and electronic at technical college.
+- 🌱 I’m currently studying electrical and electronics at technical college.
 - 💞️ I’m looking to become a researcher.
 - 🏠 Live in Japan

-# What am I do?
+# What am I doing?
-- On the Github, I'm manageing the LaTex and the other langages code(for class and exam).
-And this is for back up too.
+-
 -

 # My Career